The Elementary Theory of the Frobenius Automorphisms

 \<{rem} \lbl{t-emb} \ \>{rem} Every minimal transformally prime ideal must therefore equal some $P_i$; but not every $P_i$ must be minimal.
 (Consider $\Qq(x,y)_\si / (xx^\si,xy^\si)$.)

 The prime ideals of $R[a^{-1} ]_\si$ correspond to primes $p$ of $R$ with $a^{-\si^n} \notin p$ for all $n$.
 This correspondence preserves inclusion, and also preserves the set of difference ideals.
 The minimal algebraically prime difference ideals of $R[a^{-1}]_\si$ are thus precisely the proper $p_i' = p_i R[a^{-1}]_\si$, and $p_i' \meet R = p_i$.
-Thus for any irreducible difference scheme $X$, one obtains canonically a finite set of algebraically prime difference ideal sheaves; the corresponding closed subschemes are called the {\em weak components} of $X$.
-(They are not necessarily transformally reduced.)
+Thus for any irreducible difference scheme $X$ of finite total dimension, one obtains canonically a finite set of algebraically prime difference ideal sheaves; the corresponding closed subschemes are called the {\em algebraic components} of $X$.